nodc-sweden/ifcb-data-pipeline/README.md

 ## Overview

 This repository contains the SMHI IFCB Data Pipeline, an R-based tool for processing and exporting pre-classified data from the Imaging FlowCytobot (IFCB) to [SHARK](https://sharkweb.smhi.se/).
 The data has already been classified using a Random Forest algorithm with the MATLAB package [`ifcb-analysis`](https://github.com/hsosik/ifcb-analysis) (Sosik and Olson, 2007).
 This pipeline focuses on subsequent steps like data cleaning, biovolume calculation, quality control, and export to the SHARK database.
+The pipeline relies heavily on functions from the [`iRfcb`](https://github.com/EuropeanIFCBGroup/iRfcb) R package.

 ### Key Features
 - **Biovolume Calculation**: Computes biovolume based on the size and shape of detected particles.